chrisxfire/chrisxfire.github.io/content/notes/_net/linq/linq-and-strings.md

 IEnumerable<System.IO.FileInfo> fileList = dir.GetFiles("*.*", System.IO.SearchOption.AllDirectories);
 ```

-# Query for Files by Attribute or Name
+# query for files by attribute or name
 ```cs
 var fileQuery = from file in fileList
     where file.Extension == ".txt"